Kickstarter

-Kickstarter is an American public benefit corporation based in Brooklyn, New York, that maintains a global crowdfunding platform focused on creativity.
+Kickstarter, PBC is an American public benefit corporation based in Brooklyn, New York City, that maintains a global crowdfunding platform focused on creativity.
 The company's stated mission is to "help bring creative projects to life".
-As of February 2023, Kickstarter has received $7 billion in pledges from 21.7 million backers to fund 233,626 projects, such as films, music, stage shows, comics, journalism, video games, board games, technology, publishing, and food-related projects.
+As of April 2025, Kickstarter has received US$8.71 billion in pledges from 24.1 million backers to fund 277,302 projects, such as films, music, stage shows, comics, journalism, video games, board games, technology, publishing, and food-related projects.

 People who back Kickstarter projects are offered tangible rewards or experiences in exchange for their pledges.
-This model traces its roots to subscription model of arts patronage, where artists would go directly to their audiences to fund their work.
+This model traces its roots to subscription model of arts patronage, in which artists would go directly to their audiences to fund their work.